Ali Mazrui: Controversy

 The Africans was a controversial series for some.
 In the UK, where it aired on the BBC, it slid more or less under the radar.
 In the United States, however, where it aired on some PBS channels, The Africans drew a great amount of scrutiny for being allegedly anti-western.
 According to critics, The Africans blames too many of Africa's problems on the negative influences of Europe and America, and the loudest criticisms came for the portrayal of Muammar Gaddafi as a virtuous leader.

 The loudest critic of the documentary series was Lynne Cheney, who was at the time the chairperson of the National Endowment for the Humanities (NEH).
 The endowment had put $600,000 toward the funding of The Africans and Cheney felt that Mazrui had not held to the conditions on which the endowment had granted the funding.
 Cheney said that she was promised a variety of interviews presenting different sides of the story, and was outraged when there were no such interviews in the show.
 Cheney demanded that the NEH name and logo be removed from the credits.
 She also had the words "A Commentary" added to the American version of the series, alongside Mazrui's credits.

 In defense of the series and its alleged bias, Mazrui made the statement: "I was invited by PBS and the BBC to tell the American and British people about the African people, a view from the inside.
 I am surprised, then, that people are disappointed not to get an American view.
 An effort was made to be fair but not to sound attractive to Americans."
 Ward Chamberlain, the president of series co-producer WETA, also stepped in to publicly defend the series and Mazrui by saying that, in a fair telling of history, the western world should not be expected to come out looking good from the African perspective.

 Other academic controversies

 His experience as a controversial figure was different in the two continents.
-While he was surrounded by controversy at U of M (he has been accused of being anti-Semitic, anti-American, and generally radical) he wrote to his African colleagues saying that the debate had remained remarkably civil and academic.
+While he was surrounded by controversy at University of Michigan (he has been accused of being anti-Semitic, anti-American, and generally radical) he wrote to his African colleagues saying that the debate had remained remarkably civil and academic.
 On the other hand, in Jos, things got so heated that the university faculty once put out a flyer threatening to punish anti-Mazrui libel "in the pugilist style".
 Ironically, the libeler was a socialist accusing Mazrui of being overly imperialist for participating in western dialogues.